HYUNDAI SONATA’S WORLDWIDE CUMULATIVE SALES SURPASS FIVE MILLION UNITS

-- Hyundai’s launch of Hybrid & Turbo versions in the U.S., introduction to other markets worldwide expected to further boost profile of all-new Sonata
+Hyundai’s launch of Hybrid and Turbo Versions in the U.S., Introduction to Other Markets Worldwide Expected to Further Boost Profile of All-new Sonata

-(Seoul, Korea) Hyundai Motor Company’s mid-size sedan, the Sonata, reached cumulative sales of 5 million units worldwide as of May 2010.
+SEOUL, Korea, June 15, 2010 – Hyundai Motor Company’s mid-size sedan, the Sonata, reached cumulative sales of five million units worldwide as of May 2010.
 Sonata is the third Hyundai model to reach the landmark figure, following the sub-compact model, Accent (Verna), and the compact car, Elantra (Avante), which broke the mark in 2001 and 2008 respectively.